 “Firstly, very little.
 New ITIL changes tend to exist in the presenter/thought-leader/opinion-maker space for a long time while everyone else just gets on with doing real work.
 So, the impact mostly at this point is “Something New to Talk About.”
 But that’s not a bad thing, it’s an important topic.

 Marketing teams will be (are) churning out tons of content, some very good, some less good.
 There is no shortage of things to say.
 It just needs time to percolate down into practitioner activity.

-Although ITIL 4 is not really a vendor-led thing, it’s great that vendors were involved in the ITIL 4 creation process this time around.
+Although ITIL 4 and its adoption is not really a vendor-led thing, it’s great that vendors were involved in the ITIL 4 creation process this time around.
 Tools mostly are already able to support and facilitate new ITIL 4 concepts.
 Look for vendors changing terminology, shifting to use practices and value chains and other ITIL 4 terms inside ITSM tools.
 We can expect the future ITIL 4 PinkVERIFY toolset assessment to drive vendor product-level changes in terminology and object-definition changes.
 But these are (mostly) cosmetic.

 Of course, on top of this, vendors will be messaging their individual unique strengths that fit well against individually selected ITIL 4 competencies and practices.